 Dry-docking.
 We must periodically drydock each of our vessels for inspection, repairs and maintenance and any modifications required to comply with industry certification or governmental requirements.
 In accordance with industry certification requirements, we drydock our vessels at least every 60 months until the vessel is 15 years old, after which dry-docking takes place at least every 30 months thereafter as required for the renewal of certifications required by classification societies.
 Special survey and dry-docking costs (mainly shipyard costs, paints and class renewal expense) are expensed as incurred.
 The number of dry-dockings undertaken in a given period and the nature of the work performed determine the level of dry-docking expenditures.
 We expense costs related to routine repairs and maintenance performed during dry-docking or as otherwise incurred.
-All three vessels in our fleet completed their scheduled special survey and dry-docking repairs in 2012.
+The three vessels in our Initial Fleet completed their scheduled special survey and dry-docking repairs in 2012.
+The next scheduled special survey and dry-docking repairs for the vessels in our Fleet are due in 2017 and 2018.

 Depreciation.
-We depreciate our LNG carriers on a straight-line basis over their remaining useful economic lives which we estimate to be 35 years from their initial delivery from the shipyard.
-Vessel residual value is estimated as 12% of the initial vessel cost and represents Management's best estimate of the current selling price assuming the vessels are already of age and condition expected at the end of its useful life.
+We depreciate our LNG carriers on a straight-line basis over their remaining useful economic lives.
+Depreciation is based on the cost of the vessel less its estimated salvage value.
+We estimate the useful life of the LNG carriers in our Fleet to be 35 years from their initial delivery from the shipyard, consistent with LNG industry practice.
+Vessel residual value is estimated based on historical market trends and represents Management's best estimate of the current selling price assuming the vessels are already of age and condition expected at the end of its useful life.
 The assumptions made reflect our experience, market conditions and the current practice in the LNG industry; however they required more discretion since there is a lack of historical references in scrap prices of similar types of vessels.

 Interest and Finance Costs.
-We incur interest expense on outstanding indebtedness under our existing credit facilities which we include in interest and finance costs.
+We incur interest expense on outstanding indebtedness under our existing debt agreements which we include in interest and finance costs.
 Interest expense depends on our overall level of borrowings and may significantly increase when we acquire or refinance ships.
 Interest expense may also change with prevailing interest rates, although interest rate swaps or other derivative instruments may reduce the effect of these changes.
-We also incur financing and legal costs in connection with establishing credit facilities, which are deferred and amortized to interest and finance costs using the effective interest method.
+We also incur financing and legal costs in connection with establishing debt agreements, which are deferred and amortized to interest and finance costs using the effective interest method.
 We will incur additional interest expense in the future on our outstanding borrowings and under future borrowings.
-For a description of our existing credit facilities see "Item 5.
-Operating and Financial Review and Prospects-Liquidity and Capital Resources."
+For a description of our existing credit facilities, please see "-Our Borrowing Activities."

-Vessels Lives and Impairment.
+Vessel Lives and Impairment.
 Vessels are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If circumstances require a long-lived asset or asset group to be tested for possible impairment, we first compare the undiscounted cash flows expected to be generated by that asset or asset group to its carrying value of the long lived asset is not recoverable on an undiscounted cash flow basis, impairment is recognized to the extent that the carrying value exceeds its fair value.
+If circumstances require a long-lived asset or asset group to be tested for possible impairment, we first compare the undiscounted cash flows expected to be generated by that asset or asset group to its carrying value.
+If the carrying value of the long lived asset is not recoverable on an undiscounted cash flow basis, impairment is recognized to the extent that the carrying value exceeds its fair value.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market values and third party independent appraisals as considered necessary.
-As of December 31, 2013 and 2012, there were no events or changes in circumstances indicating that the carrying amount of the vessels may not be recoverable and, accordingly, no impairment loss was recorded these years.
+Since our inception, there were no events or changes in circumstances indicating that the carrying amount of the vessels may not be recoverable and, accordingly, no impairment loss was recorded in any of the years ended December 31, 2014 and 2013.